kael89/setup-guides/os/macos.md

 ### Visual Studio Code

-1. Run `brew install --cask visual-studio-code` to install VSCode
+1. Install **[VSCode](https://code.visualstudio.com/)**: `choco install vscode`
 2. Turn on Settings Sync:

    - Open the app and go to **Code -> Preferences -> Turn on Settings Sync...**
    - Sign in using your GitHub account
    - If you are syncing a new machine and are prompted to merge/replace your settings, you can use "Replace Local"

    Note: with the exception of keybindings, VSCode currently does not support [platform-specific settings](https://github.com/microsoft/vscode/issues/5595).
-We thus have to manually update the following settings and [prevent them from syncing](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data) in our MacOS machine:
+Thus, we have to manually update the following settings to [prevent them from syncing](https://code.visualstudio.com/docs/editor/settings-sync#_configuring-synced-data) in our machine:

    - **Editor: Font Family:** add `'FiraMono Nerd Font'` at the start of the list
    - **Terminal > Integrated: Font Family:** `'FiraMono Nerd Font'`